Interventions

 There are specific steps to follow in preparing for an intervention.
 You and the other members of the intervention group will meet to discuss the important factors to keep in mind during the drug intervention.
 These include:1,5

-- Write an impact statement: Each member in the intervention should write a letter that they will read aloud to the person in the intervention.
-Everyone participating in the intervention should say something about the person’s struggles with addiction.
+Each person attending should write a letter to read aloud to the person in the intervention.
+In the letter, they should say something about the person’s struggles with addiction.
 These personal statements should detail how the addiction has harmed them and those around them.
 Written statements about the impact on relationships can help the person with addiction understand that their drug use affects more than just themselves.

-- Offer help: Those attending the intervention need to be willing to support the decision to go through detox, rehabilitation, and recovery.
+Those attending the intervention should be willing to support the decision for the individual to pursue detox, rehabilitation, and recovery.
 It is important to plan for the best-case scenario involving your loved one.
-At the same time, it is also important to realize that your family member may refuse help and that you should not pressure them or shame them into treatment.
+At the same time, it is also important to realize that your family member may refuse help.
+You should not pressure them or shame them into treatment.

-- Follow-through: If the person accepts help, it is important to be ready to follow through with that help.
-Otherwise, the person may not enter a rehab program and trust between you could be broken.
+If the person accepts help, it is important to be ready to follow through with that help.
+Otherwise, the person may not enter a rehab program, and trust between you could be broken.

-- Rehearse the intervention: Practice the intervention at least once before the actual event so that you feel comfortable come time for the actual intervention.
+Practice the intervention at least once before the actual event so that you feel comfortable.
+Go through what you want to say, and think about possible responses you might receibe.

 What Happens During an Intervention?

-On the day of the intervention, those in the intervention group will meet with the family member who has an addiction.
+On the day of the intervention, the group will meet with the family member who has an addiction.
 If a professional interventionist is present, they will be introduced.
 Then, each member of the group will read their impact statement.
-The instructions for the addicted person will request that they listen to each statement completely before responding.2
+The instructions for the addicted person will request that they listen to each statement completely before responding.

 Start with love and support.
 Describe specific behaviors that have occurred that have negatively affected each one.
-These may include:7
+These may include:

-Detail physical consequences: Emotional and financial damage caused by addiction may not be enough.
+During your discussion, try to detail the physical consequences of the person’s addiction.
+Emotional and financial damage may not be enough.
 It will help support your arguments with facts about the negative impact of continuing substance use on their physical health as well.

 How to Respond During a Drug Intervention

 As challenging as an intervention can be, there are several things you can do to provide the best chance at getting your loved one to agree to enter treatment.
 When you are holding an intervention, it is important to be honest, genuine, and compassionate.
-Your loved one is in a lot of pain and needs your sensitivity in helping them cope.2
+They’re in a lot of pain and need your sensitivity to cope.

 Your family member may react negatively and become defensive and angry.
 They may attempt to justify their behavior or give excuses about why now is not a good time to enter treatment.
 They may also deny that they have an addiction or need help.

 When you respond to them, remember to speak from the heart, offering love and support.
-Talk about addiction as a condition that is a treatable condition.
+Talk about addiction as a condition that is treatable.
 Remind your family member that they are not a bad person but have an addiction that needs help.

 Express yourself calmly and constructively without anger or judgment.
 Express concerns for your loved ones and how you want them to live a healthy, happy life free of drug and alcohol abuse.
 Offer support to your loved ones as they begin a journey of recovery.
 Let them know that you are there for them every step of the way.